 \section{Introduction}

 Over the past decades, understanding thermalization in closed quantum systems has been a key question in quantum many-body physics.
-It is well known that integrable systems do not thermalize.
+It is well known that integrable systems do not thermalize in the conventional sense, and instead relax to generalized Gibbs ensembles.
 This naturally leads to the question: {\it do all non-integrable systems thermalize}?
-One possible explanation for thermalization comes from the eigenstate thermalization hypothesis (ETH)~\cite{ETH_ansatz1,ETH_ansatz2,ETH_ansatz3,ETH_ansatz4,ETH_ansatz5,ETH_ansatz6,ETH_ansatz7}, but there are notable exceptions~\cite{Nandkishore_2017,ALET2018498, Abanin_2019}.
-Among the disorder-free spatially homogeneous quantum many-body models, kinetically constrained models (KCMs) often contain quantum states with unusual behavior that do not thermalize, commonly known as the quantum many-body scar (QMBS) states~\cite{Turner_2018_NatPhys,Turner_2018_PRB, Serbyn_2021}.
+One possible explanation for thermalization comes from the eigenstate thermalization hypothesis (ETH)~\cite{ETH_ansatz1,ETH_ansatz2,ETH_ansatz3,ETH_ansatz4,ETH_ansatz5,ETH_ansatz6,ETH_ansatz7}, but there are notable exceptions~\cite{Nandkishore_2017,ALET2018498, Abanin_2019,Sierant_2025}.
+Among the disorder-free spatially homogeneous quantum many-body models, kinetically constrained models (KCMs) often contain quantum states with unusual behavior that do not thermalize, commonly known as the quantum many-body scar (QMBS) states~\cite{Yao_2025,Garcia_2026,Deger_2024,Turner_2018_NatPhys,Turner_2018_PRB, Serbyn_2021,Iadecola_2020,Wang_2024,Hu_2025,Zhang_2023}.
 These scars offer a clear example of non-thermal behavior and show lower entanglement entropy.
 Recent experiments on a 51-atom quantum simulator provide direct evidence of quantum many-body scars~\cite{Bernien_2017}.
 See also Refs.~\cite{Valado2016,Zhang2023HilbertScar,su2023} for other recent experimental implementations of QMBS.
 Moreover, recent studies have found another route to non-ergodicity through Hilbert space fragmentation (HSF)~\cite{Sala2020,Mukherjee2021,Moudgalya_2022,Kohlert2023,Anwesha2023,Francica2023,Somsubhra_2023, Somsubhra_2024, Aditya_2024,Maitri_2025}.
 In these systems, the Hilbert space splits into dynamically disconnected sectors, which prevents full thermalization.
-Experimental examples of fragmentation have already been shown in platforms such as cold atoms and Rydberg arrays~\cite{Kohlert2023, Scherg2021, Adler2024}.
+Experimental examples of fragmentation have already been shown in platforms such as cold atoms and Rydberg arrays~\cite{Kohlert2023, Scherg2021, Adler2024,yang_2025,Wang_2025}.